csev/dj4e/assn/paw_users.md

 * Add the account authentication URLs - make sure to reload your application after you change the `urls.py` file.
 The MDN tutorial does not remind you each time you need to Reload the application.
 Tend toward reloading too often versus not too often.
 When in doubt, reload :)
+If you are developing locally, it auto-reloads quite a bit but sometimes it is helpful to abort and restart the `runserver` command.

 * Update `settings.py` to add a reference to the new project-wide `templates` folder - Make sure to reload your application and test.
 When you change configuration files - you might break your entire